Enterprise groups - Getting Started

 For information about creating a business hours template to apply to locations, see Create a Business Hours Template.

 By setting up notifications, you will have constant awareness of what is happening at your business, even when you are not there.
+For more information about creating and editing notifications, see Create/edit Enterprise Notifications.

 For more information about the different types of notifications that can be created, see Enterprise Location Management.